Careers360 Logo

 Hence the given statement is true.

-Write whether the following statements are True or False?
+Question:5 Write whether the following statements are True or False.
 Justify your answer: If a quantity B is a part of another quantity A, then A can be written as the sum of B and some third quantity C.

 Answer:

-Write whether the following statements are True or False?
+Question:6 Write whether the following statements are True or False.
 Justify your answer: The statements that are proved are called axioms.

 Answer:

-Axiom: A statement or proposition which is regarded as being self-obviously evident, established or accepted.
-Hence, an axiom is a statement that is well established.
+Axiom: A statement or proposition that is regarded as being self-obviously evident, established, or accepted.
+Hence, an axiom is a well-established statement.
 It is accepted without controversy or question.

 Theorem: A statement or proposition not plainly obvious but rather demonstrated by a chain of reasons; a fact set up by methods for acknowledged certainties